Breonna Taylor grand juror says panel wasn't given a chance to consider homicide charges - KVIA

 The rare statement — grand juries are intended to be secret, with some exceptions — followed the ruling of Jefferson County Circuit Court Judge Annie O’Connell and sheds further light on a case that has led to protests across the country and exemplified the ways that the “war on drugs” disproportionately hurts Black Americans.

-The grand juror said the panel was only presented with wanton endangerment charges against one of the officers involved the police shooting in March.
+The grand juror said the panel was only presented with wanton endangerment charges against one officer involved the police shooting in March.
+A second grand juror, who also stepped forward to ask about speaking publicly about the case, said Tuesday they were discussing next steps with counsel.

 Sam Aguiar, a lawyer for Taylor’s family, said in a statement: “Daniel Cameron should be ashamed of himself.
 He made a decision based upon a political agenda.”